 So, first of all, what is bounce?
-In internet terminology “bounce” is when a visitor clicks to visit a webpage, normally from a search engine, and then quickly leaves again, we’ve all done it and for a number of reasons.
-If you are a website owner you will want to minimise bounce, firstly because you want people to engage with your site, but secondly it can affect your search engine ranks as well.
+In internet terminology bounce is when a visitor clicks to visit a webpage, normally from a search engine, and then quickly leaves again, sometimes without even reading anything on the page.

 Need help with any of the terminology in these articles?
 Check out the Website Terminology page for definitions of many key terms.

 Another major cause of bounce is websites that simply look terrible!

 If your site has a design that doesn’t work properly, looks dated then people are unlikely to engage with it.
 This is particularly important if you are running an online shop, if there are issues with the site design and functionality then users are unlikely to trust your site with their credit card details.